KozlovKV/NSU-repo/materials/1/english/my_vocabulary.md

   - sth - to be tricked by believing in lie
 - fall out
   - about tooth/hair - выпадать
-  - argue with sb and stop being friendly
+  - argue with sb and damage our relationship
 - make out sth/sb - see, hear or understand sth/sb with difficulty
 - brush sth/sb aside - refuse to consider sth/sb seriously (syn. ignore)
 - put out